HardenChris/reading-notes/README.md

 1. Rome was not built in a day.
 Anything worth having is worth working for and should be built with time and effort.
 2. There is a famous quote on the invention of the lightbulb in which Edison shows that a failure isn't really a failure if you learn form it and move forward.
 The Quote is:
    > "I didn't fail, I just found 10,000 ways to not make a light bulb"
-3. Personally when I joined the military I wasn't sure I would pass Marine Corps bootcamp, but eventually I did and excelled at many different areas including holding a leadership position for a lot of my time there.
+3. Personally when I joined the military I wasn't sure I would pass Marine Corps boot camp, but eventually I did and excelled at many different areas including holding a leadership position for a lot of my time there.
 When times get hard if you can put one foot in front of the other then it isn't over.

 **My Name is...**